Network Tools:

 What is the Best Answer Hub Network Tools suite?

 The Best Answer Hub Network Tools suite is a free browser-based collection of three network diagnostics utilities: a DNS Lookup tool, a Site Health Check, and a WHOIS Lookup.
 The DNS Lookup queries public DNS-over-HTTPS servers to show A, AAAA, MX, TXT, NS, CNAME, and SOA records for any domain.
 The Site Health Check attempts to reach a website and reports status, response headers, and redirect behavior.
 The WHOIS Lookup queries RDAP (Registration Data Access Protocol) servers for domain registration details.
-All queries originate from your browser — no domain data is sent to our servers.
+All queries originate from your browser, so no domain data is sent to Best Answer Hub servers.

 Is the Network Tools suite free and safe to use?

-Yes, it is completely free with no usage limits and no signup required.
-It is safe because all lookups happen directly between your browser and public DNS/WHOIS infrastructure.
-When you look up a domain, your browser sends requests to Google DNS-over-HTTPS, the target website, and IANA RDAP servers — not to Best Answer Hub servers.
-We do not log, store, or transmit any of the domains you query.
+The Best Answer Hub Network Tools suite is completely free with no usage limits and no signup required.
+All lookups happen directly between your browser and public DNS/WHOIS infrastructure.
+When you look up a domain, your browser sends requests to Google DNS-over-HTTPS, the target website, and IANA RDAP servers, not to Best Answer Hub servers.
+Best Answer Hub does not log, store, or transmit any of the domains you query.
 You can verify this by opening your browser's Network tab in Developer Tools.

 How does the DNS Lookup work?